 P/P services should use commercially reasonable efforts to avoid the need to disclose underlying customer data in the process of renewing, transferring or restoring a domain name.

-The status of a registrant as a commercial organization, non-commercial organization, or individual should not be the driving factor in whether proxy/privacy services are available to the registrant.
-Fundamentally, P/P services should remain available to registrants irrespective of their status as commercial or non-commercial organizations or as individuals.
-Further, privacy/proxy registrations should not be limited to private individuals who use their domains for non-commercial purposes.
+CONTACTABILITY & RESPONSIVENESS OF PRIVACY & PROXY SERVICE PROVIDERS:

 ICANN should publish and maintain a publicly accessible list of all accredited P/P providers, with all appropriate contact information.
 Registrars should provide a web link to P/P services run by them or their Affiliates, and P/P providers should declare their Affiliation with a registrar (if any) as a requirement of the accreditation program.